 Tsukune - skewered chicken meatballs made from minced chicken, egg and various other flavourings such as spices, garlic and spring onions

 Some restaurants also sell other types which are not made from chicken such as skewered shiitake mushrooms and cherry tomatoes or enoki wrapped in bacon.

 In Japan, yakitori is an inexpensive snack and usually sold by the skewer or pair of skewers.
 They are supposed to be eaten off the skewer with your hands so it is ok to get messy!
 Alternatively, you can pull the meat off the sticks to eat with chopsticks.
 The used skewers are then placed into a pot on the table.

 In the UK you will find Yakitori on the menu in most Japanese restaurants, plus there are also some places which actually specialise in Yakitori dishes (known as Yakitori-ya in Japan).
 But if you would like to try making your own at home it couldn’t be easier.
-We’ve put together a few recipes below which, while not totally authentic, would be perfect for a party!
+We’ve put together a few recipes below which would be perfect for a party!